bareboat-necessities/bbn_sensors_hub_A/README.md

 AS3935 Lightning Detector connected to M5Stack AtomS3-Lite via i2c and one additional digital GPIO pin (G7) (interrupt)

+Install AS3935 Lightning Detector away from other wires to avoid noise.

 Generates NMEA-0183 XDR sentences (USB Serial) like this:

 ````